vigetlabs/microcosm/docs/recipes/react-router.md

 # React Router Integration

-For more applications that utilize React Router, having access to Microcosm is essential for dispatching actions as route handlers enter the stage.
+For most applications that utilize React Router, having access to Microcosm is essential for dispatching actions as route handlers enter the stage.
 One way of handling this is to expose Microcosm within `context`.
 The `Provider` addon does just that: